Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Introduction

 Our \textbf{first contribution} is to prove that for both $s$ and $sa$-rectangular sets based on $L_p$-balls, the sample complexity of the proposed approach is $\tilde{\mathcal{O}}(\frac{H^4 \Snorm\Anorm}{\epsilon^2})$, with $H=(1-\gamma)^{-1}$ being the horizon term.
 Previous works \citep{yang2021towards,panaganti2022sample,shi2022distributionally,xu2023improved} study different sets, based on the Kullback-Leibler (KL) divergence, Chi-square divergence, and total variation (TV).
 We have the TV in common ($L_1$-ball up to a normalizing factor), and, in this case, we improve these existing results by $\Snorm$ for the $sa$-rectangular case, and by $\Snorm\Anorm$ for the $s$-rectangular case, which is significant for large state-action spaces.
 On the technical side, our results build heavily upon the dual view of robust Bellman operators~\citep{derman2021twice,kumar2022efficient}.
 However, we deviate from this line of work by enforcing the uncertainty set to belong to the simplex.
-This allows ensuring that the robust operators are not overly conservative while ensuring they are $\gamma$-contractions, which is important for the theoretical analysis.
-On the negative side, the algorithms they introduce are no longer applicable, which calls for new algorithmic design. \looseness=-1
+This allows ensuring that the robust operators are overly conservative while ensuring they are $\gamma$-contractions, which is important for the theoretical analysis.
+On the negative side, the algorithms they introduce are no longer applicable, which calls for new algorithmic design.

 Our \textbf{second contribution} is to show that, if the uncertainty set is small enough, then we have a sample complexity of $\tilde{\mathcal{O}}(\frac{H^3 \Snorm\Anorm}{\epsilon^2})$.
 This is a further improvement by $H$ of the previous bound, and it matches the known lower bound for the non-robust case \citep{gheshlaghi2013minimax}.
-On the technical side, it again builds upon the dual view of robust Bellman operators with the deviation mentioned above.
-In addition to that, it adapts two proof techniques of the non-robust case: The total variance technique of \citet{gheshlaghi2013minimax} to reduce the dependency to the horizon, and the \emph{absorbing MDP} construction of \citet{agarwal2020model} to allow for a wider range of valid $\epsilon$.
+On the technical side, it again builds upon the dual view of robust Bellman operators with the deviation mentioned above.\citep{derman2021twice,kumar2022efficient}.
+In addition to that, it adapts two proof techniques of the non-robust case: The total variance technique of \citet{gheshlaghi2013minimax} to reduce the dependency to the horizon, and the \emph{absorbing MDP} construction of \citet{agarwal2020model} to allow for a wider range of valid $\epsilon$.As mentioned earlier,\citep{derman2021twice,kumar2022efficient} algorithms are not applicable to the more realistic uncertainty sets we consider.